Weyl images of Kantor pairs: Weyl images of SP-graded Kantor pairs

 If $P$ is an SP-graded Kantor pair, we see using Proposition \ref{prop:compwP}(iv) and \eqref{eq:actrootgraded} that

 for $u_1,u_2\in W_\De$.
 In other words, we have a left action of $W_\De$ on the class of SP-graded Kantor pairs.

 \begin{proposition} Let $P$ be an SP-graded Kantor pair and $u\in W_\De$.
-Then, $P$ is simple if and only if $\p{u}P$ is simple.
-Moreover, if $\bbF$ is a field, $P$ is central simple if and only if $\p{u}P$ is central simple; and $P$ is central simple (resp.~split central simple) of type $\Xn$ if and only if $\p{u}P$ is central simple (resp.~split central simple) of type $\Xn$. \end{proposition} \begin{proof} This follows from Proposition \ref{prop:compwP}(v) and Propositions \ref{prop:simpleKan} and \ref{prop:centroid}. \end{proof}
+Then, $P$ is simple (resp.~central simple) if and only if $\p{u}P$ is simple (resp.~central simple).
+Also $P$ is a split Kantor pair of type $\type Xn$ (resp.~a form of a split Kantor pair of type $\type Xn$) if and only if the same is true for $\p{u}P$. \end{proposition}